 Students on the Ithaca Campus can reach out to the following resources for information and support related to returning from a Health Leave of Absence.

 Click on the menu links below to learn more about these services....

 Staff from Cornell Health's primary care medical services and mental health teams work together to provide confidential support for Cornell students.
-Please be aware that most Cornell Health services will be offered by telehealth during the Fall 2020 semester.

 - Medical Services: Cornell Health has a multidisciplinary staff of medical providers, nutritionists, physical therapists, and specialized teams that address common student health concerns like alcohol use, disordered eating, and athlete health, and provide support for students with chronic or serious health conditions.